-Use the Project Communication Enhancement Effort (PCEE) tools on this contract.
+Use the Timely Decision Making Manual (TDM) on this contract.
 Coordinate with the department to modify the various published tools as necessary to meet the particular project needs and determine how to implement those tools under the contract.
 Ensure the full participation of the contractor and its principal subcontractors throughout the term of the contract.

-Forms and associated guidance are published in the PCEE Manual available at the department's Highway Construction Contract Information (HCCI) web site at:
+Forms and associated guidance are published in the TDM available at the department's Highway Construction Contract Information (HCCI) web site at: